Is it okay for siblings to share a room? Tips to keep them safe

-Let’s talk about siblings sharing a bedroom (or even a bed), as we get a lot of questions about it in my free Facebook sex education group for parents, that parent group.
+Let’s talk about siblings sharing a bedroom (or even a bed), as I get a lot of questions about it from uncertain parents.

 Now…